KalleNiemi/TrafficLightControl_Zephyr_RTOS/README.md

 Acceptance testing is done with using Robot Framework with a serial connection library.

 #### Serial COM commands
 Commands    Function
-!TRAFFIC                        turns on the traffic lights
+!TRAFFIC    Turns on the traffic lights
 !YELLOW                         Yellow blink program that runs indefinitely
 !OFF                            Turns off any program or light mode